Back to Reference

 Hebbia: A Comprehensive Guide

 Choosing the right knowledge management tool for your team can feel like a daunting task.
-With so many platforms vying for your attention, it’s important to know which one aligns best with your needs.
-Hebbia is one such tool that has gained attention for its AI-driven search and analysis capabilities.
+With so many platforms vying for your attention, it's important to know which one aligns best with your needs.
+Hebbia is one such tool that has gained attention for its AI-driven search and analysis capabilities, a field that's rapidly growing as the global enterprise search market is projected to reach USD 13.97 Billion by 2033.
 But how does it compare to other solutions, such as Guru?
-This guide breaks down Hebbia’s features, strengths, and weaknesses to help you make an informed decision—and shows where Guru might shine brighter.
+This guide breaks down Hebbia's features, strengths, and weaknesses to help you make an informed decision—and shows where Guru might shine brighter.

 What is Hebbia?

-Hebbia is particularly popular with teams that manage vast amounts of documents, such as legal, consulting, and financial organizations.
+Hebbia is particularly popular with teams that manage vast amounts of documents, such as legal, consulting, and financial organizations, with the banking and financial services sector alone accounting for 32.6% of the market share for enterprise search tools.
 Its focus on deep data mining and context-aware search sets it apart from traditional knowledge management tools.

 Key features of Hebbia